jalenray15/Excel-Project/README.md

 - Patient outcome monitoring
 - Operational efficiency.

-**Key Metrics:** Patient demographics, medical conditions, test results, high-risk patient identification, and admission types.
+** Key Metrics:** Patient demographics, medical conditions, test results, high-risk patient identification, and admission types.

 The goal of this project is to analyze patient outcome data to uncover trends in abnormal test results, identify high-risk patients, and provide actionable insights for healthcare providers.

-# Insights and Recommendations
+#🔎 Insights and Recommendations

 **Key Areas Analyzed:**